github/site-policy/Policies/github-terms-of-service.md

 <details align="right"><summary open="false">〰</summary>

-**Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
+**〰:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

 <br>
 <br>